bhauman/figwheel-main/docs/docs/emacs.md

 <div class="lead-in"> Regardless of how you feel about using <a
-href="https://www.gnu.org/software/emacs">Emacs</a> as an editor, it is one of the oldest actively devloped text editors.
-Emacs is also LISP centric and as such its native features mirror the interations we want when we work with a LISP language like Clojure.</div>
+href="https://www.gnu.org/software/emacs">Emacs</a> as an editor, it is one of the oldest actively developed text editors.
+Emacs is also LISP centric and because of this its native features support the interactions we want when we work with a LISP language like Clojure.</div>

 Learn more about why [Emacs is sexy][emacs-sexy].

-Emacs can support lisp editing and REPL interation natively, without installing any extra packages or libraries.
+While Emacs can support LISP editing and REPL interaction natively, without installing any extra packages or libraries.
 But the experience is no where near what [CIDER][cider] currently provides, so I'm going to focus on setting up CIDER from scratch in this guide.

 ## Installing Emacs